Photometry with XGA

 Retrieving a value at a certain coordinate

-I’ll also show you a useful feature of ratemap, that it stores links to the image and expmap that were used to create it, so accessing those constituent products is as easy as using the ‘image’ or ‘expmap’ properties of the ratemap:
+We demonstrate a useful feature of ratemap, that it stores links to the image and expmap that were used to create it, so accessing those constituent products is as easy as using the ‘image’ or ‘expmap’ properties of the ratemap:

 [29]: